Coarse-Grid Selection Using Simulated Annealing: Conclusions and future work

 \section{Conclusions and future work}

 While existing heuristics for coarse-grid selection within AMG offer reliable performance for a wide class of problems, there remains much interest in both improving our understanding of AMG convergence and developing new approaches that offer guarantees of convergence for even wider classes of problems.
-We believe a promising, yet underexplored, area of research is in the extension of reduction-based AMG approaches, that have been shown to be effective for both isotropic diffusion problems~\cite{SPMacLachlan_TAManteuffel_SFMcCormick_2006a, maclachlan2007greedy} and more interesting classes of problems, such as some hyperbolic PDEs~\cite{doi:10.1137/18M1193761}.
+We believe a promising, yet under-explored, area of research is in the extension of reduction-based AMG approaches, that have been shown to be effective for both isotropic diffusion problems~\cite{SPMacLachlan_TAManteuffel_SFMcCormick_2006a, maclachlan2007greedy} and more interesting classes of problems, such as some hyperbolic PDEs~\cite{doi:10.1137/18M1193761}.
 In this paper, we propose a new coarsening algorithm for AMGr, based on applying simulated annealing to the optimization problem first posed by MacLachlan and Saad~\cite{maclachlan2007greedy}.
+We choose SA as it is a widely used optimization technique that can be applied to combinatorial optimization problems.
+Other techniques are certainly possible (e.g., genetic algorithms or particle swarm optimization), and it may be that those techniques lead to improved performance.
 For isotropic problems on both structured and unstructured meshes, we find that the SA-based partitioning approach outperforms the original greedy algorithm, sometimes dramatically, while sharing some of the existing limitations of the AMGr framework, particularly for anisotropic problems.
+We believe that the performance difference between the greedy and SA-based algorithm is, simply, due to the complex nature of the optimization problem at hand.
+The greedy algorithm makes the best ``local'' choice at each stage, but those local choices force poor global configurations.
+In particular, the greedy approach has no opportunity to undo a choice already made, while the SA approach allows that to happen.
 Nonetheless, we see this as an important proof-of-concept, showing that randomized search and other derivative-free optimization algorithms can be successfully applied to the combinatorial optimization problems in AMG coarsening.

 The main drawback of this approach is the high computational cost of simulated annealing.
 For example, computing a single coarse grid for a $32\times 32$ mesh with \num{200000} SA steps per DoF required around 2.5 hours on a modern workstation, primarily for evaluating the fitness functional in the optimization, with expected scaling in problem size and number of SA steps per DoF.
 Two key questions that this raises are whether the fitness functional can be approximated in a more efficient manner (e.g., using a value neural network) and whether other optimization techniques that rely on fewer samplings of the fitness functional can be applied.
 Both of these are topics of our current research.